TheLoonies/loonyplaybook/README.md

 - PRs require approval from a Core Developer

 ### 🎨 Designers
-- Read or Triage access
+- Read or Triage access.
-- Provide visual/UI feedback
+- Provide visual/UI feedback.
-- Participate in PR reviews when needed
+- Participate in PR reviews when needed.

 ---